HomeArduinoCore TutorialsArduino Serial Communication Tutorial

 Animated GIF showing Arduino Uno onboard LED on pin 13 turning ON when '1' is typed in Serial Monitor and turning OFF when '0' is typed — UART LED control demo

-As you can see in the gif, when a ‘1’ is sent by the PC, the LED is turned ON.
+As you can see in the GIF, when a ‘1’ is sent by the PC, the LED is turned ON.
 Similarly, when a ‘0’ is sent, the LED is turned OFF.
 When any other data is sent (other than ‘0’ and ‘1’), the LED is not affected at all.

-UART Troubleshooting — Common Problems & Fixes
+Common UART Problems and Fixes

 Fix: